 In this story Jesus identifies Himself personally with the suffering and oppressed.
 How we treat them is how He perceives us to be respecting or disrespecting Him.
 In other words, how kind we are to people in the real world is seen by Jesus as the measure of how much we actually love and honor Him.

-How do we in practical ways teach this most important truth to the members of our congregation without re-telling the story, re-quoting the scripture passage so often that they no longer hear it?
+How do we in practical ways teach this most important truth to the members of our congregation without re-telling the story?
+Or re-quoting the scripture passage so often that they no longer “hear” it?

 Give concrete examples of people involved in acts of kindness.
-Tell brief stories of real people in the congregation and in the local community; bring them into the pulpit for three-minute interviews.
+Tell brief stories of real people in the congregation and in the local community.
+Bring them into the pulpit for three-minute interviews.
 One church in Maryland calls it “Caught Being Kind.”
-The stories range from the deacon who helped a woman change the tire on her car, in his suit, despite the fact that she didn’t attend church, but just happened to have a flat tire on the street in front of the church … to a group of young adult volunteers who provide tutoring in an inner city school.
+The stories include one about the deacon who helped a woman change the tire on her car, in his suit, despite the fact that she didn’t attend church, but just happened to have a flat tire on the street in front of the church.
+Another story is about a group of young adult volunteers who provide tutoring in an inner city school.
 The bottom line is that the more practical examples of real people doing kind things that are shared with the congregation, the more people “get it.”